 - Green Onion

-- Sesame Seeds: if you're allergic to sesame seeds please omit as it's an optional garnish.
+- Sesame Seeds: This is an optional garnish.

 Shrimp Marinade

-- Cornstarch: or substitute with tapioca starch or arrowroot starch.
+- Cornstarch: Or use tapioca starch or arrowroot starch.

 - Salt